-CHE 214 Organic Chemistry Laboratory: Techniques and Multi-Step Synthesis

-As a continuation of CHE 213, this laboratory course equips the student with synthetic experience at an intermediate level while incorporating topics from the lecture course (CHE 212) such as stereochemistry, stereoselectivity, functional group transformations, protecting groups, proton FT-NMR, GC and FT-IR spectroscopy, and multi-step synthesis.
+CHE 214 Organic Chemistry Laboratory: Techniques and Multi-Step Synthesis As a continuation of CHE 213, this laboratory ence at an intermediate level while incorporating topics from the lecture course (CHE 212) such as stereochemistry, stereoselectivity, functional group transformations, protecting groups, proton FT-NMR, GC and FT-IR spectroscopy, and multi-step synthesis.
 Three and one-half hours laboratory.
 Prerequisite: Minimum grade of C in CHE 213.
 CHE 212 must be taken concurrently.